top of page

 Sponsor a Scholarship

-Pay for a one-year $24 Blue Village acting scholarship for an at-risk teen here.
+Pay for a one-year $24 Blue Village acting scholarship for an at-risk teen.

-Pay for a one-year $24 Blue Village acting scholarship for a senior here.
+Pay for a one-year $24 Blue Village acting scholarship for a senior citizen.

 Donate a Service